CarlosTaborda/ci_console/README.md

  cd your_project/application/console/
  and run command
  $ python ci
- and select the options good look
+ and select the options good luck!
 </pre>